tkf/Kwonly.jl/README.md

 [![codecov.io][codecov-img]](codecov-url)

-Reconstructables.jl provides helper macros to work with immutable structs in Julia.
-For example, using `@recon` macro, you can reconstruct a new struct where the nested field `.x.y.z` is modified from the one in `old`:
+Reconstructables.jl provides helper functions and macros to work with immutable structs in Julia.
+For example, using `@recon` macro, you can reconstruct a new struct where the nested field `.x.y.z` is modified from the one in `old` by:

     new = @recon old.x.y.z = 3